Proper Upkeep—Student Responsibilities

 When a space is vacated, the room contracts and common area condition reports are used to assess the condition of the facilities and to determine whether or not students are responsible for any damage beyond normal wear and tear.
 Any appropriate charges, including charges for necessary extra cleaning and/or missing furniture, are assessed.
 Damages will be billed according to a rate schedule, available from the housing operations office.

 Common areas are assessed and billed for damage and cleanliness at the end of both fall and spring semesters.
-Any student who does not review and sign their contract when moving into their room forfeits the opportunity to challenge the final assessment of the space and is liable for any damages that are charged.
+Any student who does not complete their room contract and/or review their Common Area Condition Report when moving into their room forfeits the opportunity to challenge the final assessment of the space and is liable for any damages that are charged.